For Dallas Artist Marian Mekhail, a Fresh Approach is Everything

 The growth of Mekhail’s business, much like smoke escaping from a bowl of incense, only continues to rise.
 “Maktub” as a collection intersects ancient art forms with modern forms of marketing.
 Reverence for the past bears no limitations on Mekhail’s utilization of present opportunities.

-“MAKTUB” is on view now through March 14 at Janette Kennedy Gallery, 1409 S. Lamar St. Opening night reception, Saturday, February 26, 6 to 10 pm.
+“MAKTUB” is on view now through March 14 at Janette Kennedy Gallery, 1409 S. Lamar Street.
+Opening night reception, Saturday, February 26, 6 to 10 pm.
 Follow Marian Mekhail on social media, here.